 It is also important to remember that tens of millions of unwanted cats are euthanized every year.
 It will be your responsibility to find permanent, loving homes for every kitten.

-Queens (intact female cats) come into "heat" many times a year.
-The correct term for this fertile period is estrus.
+Queens (intact female cats) come into heat (or estrus) many times a year.
 Cats in estrus become very affectionate and vocal, demand attention and roll frequently.
 When stroked they raise their rear quarters and tread the ground with their back legs.
 These behavioral changes can confuse the inexperienced owner, who may misinterpret them as pain or illness.
 The pattern of estrus is variable from cat to cat and is usually seasonal.

 What will mating my cat involve?

-A queen is an induced ovulator, which means that she ovulates or releases eggs from her ovaries in response to mating or sexual contact.
+A queen is an induced ovulator, which means that eggs are released from her ovaries in response to mating or sexual contact.
 During mating, the male cat holds the queen's scruff in his teeth and when he ejaculates, the queen cries out and frequently becomes aggressive.
 Although it appears violent, this is normal mating behavior.
-After mating, she will groom herself, wait a while, and then start again.
+After mating, she will groom herself, wait a while, and then mate again.

 Pregnancy or gestation ranges from 60-67 days, averaging 63-65 days.